 This winter has been miserable.
 Christmas and New Year were wonderful but since then it has been a month of cold weather, violent storms and no sign of the warmth of spring.
 I had been feeling pretty fed up with it all until I remembered that a great day is coming up on February 22nd.
 There were only two occasions when a Margarita was seen as an acceptable drink for this mom of two – when the four of us are sunning ourselves on our summer vacations down in Cancun and on Cinco De Mayo.
 That was until my friends and I heard about National Margarita Day.

 Celebrate in a festive style by experimenting with fun Mexican recipes, use a Margarita machine, and don’t forget the decor.

-National Margarita Day sounds a little bit like one of … Continue Reading
+National Margarita Day sounds a little bit like one of those made up days we use … Continue Reading

 In the dark and cold winter months, a warm and hearty dinner is a real treat!
 One of my favorites is quinoa fried “rice.”
 It’s a healthy spin on your favorite Chinese takeout, ready in less time than it takes to get Chinese food delivery!
 It’s a real crowd-pleaser (even my non-vegan friends love it!), and it would be perfect for Chinese New Year celebrations or just as a Friday-night staple.
 Once you try it, you will probably prefer it over your go-to Chinese takeout restaurant; it’s that good!… Continue Reading